ramikg/openwithida/README.md

+> [!NOTE]
-_Notice: With the release of IDA 8.3, IDA32 has been deprecated, and this extension is no longer required._
+> With the release of IDA 8.3, IDA32 has been deprecated, and this extension is no longer required.

 # OpenWithIDA